A History Of Star Basketball Cards

 Star 1985 Last 11 Rookies of the Year – Shop at Home cards are white with red lettering (see below).
 The original cards are white with blue lettering.

-Star 1985-86 Chicago Bulls Arena sets - These Shop At Home sets will often fool unwitting collectors--especially when this exact bag was sold by a very well known seller on eBay.
+Star 1985-86 Chicago Bulls Arena sets – These Shop At Home sets will often fool unwitting collectors–mainly when a well-known seller sold this exact bag on eBay.

-Star 1984-85 Court Kings (normal size cards) - note that there is a original, licensed 1986 Court Kings, normal size set, with yellow background, but that has a '1986' date in the top right corner..it also has red lettering.
+Star 1984-85 Court Kings (regular size cards) – note that there is an original, licensed 1986 Court Kings, standard size set, with yellow background, but with a ‘1986’ date in the top right corner..it also has red lettering.

 Star 1984-85 All-Rookies (blue border) – The Shop At Home All-Rookies set as shown with the Jordan card below has blue borders.
 Note that there is an identical card in the authorized issue from the 85-86 All Rookie set but it has red borders.

-PSA Won't Grade Em, But Beckett Joins The Scene
+PSA Won’t Grade Em, But Becket Joins The Scene

-It's clear that the Shop At Home cards left a confusing stain on the state of Star basketball cards in general.
-I should also note that prior to the Shop At Home scandal, there were pre-production press samples or even factory rejects that were illegally stolen by a former print production employee and released to the public.
-Thus, it's quite clear, that without the right information, it could be difficult to authenticate Star cards.
+The Shop At Home cards left a confusing stain on Star basketball cards.
+I should also note that before the Shop At Home scandal, pre-production press samples or even factory rejects were illegally stolen by a former print production employee and released to the public.
+Thus, it’s pretty clear, that without the correct information, it could be difficult to authenticate Star cards.

-PSA had initially graded Star cards, but ultimately threw in the towel.
-Here's one awesome looking Jordan card--note pretty tough to find many PSA slabbed Star cards.
+PSA had initially graded Star cards but ultimately threw in the towel.
+Here’s one awesome-looking Jordan card–note that it is pretty challenging to find many PSA slabbed Star cards.

-Beckett got into the mix in 2008, and remains the only third party grader that will grade Star cards.
-I will also note that SCD and GAI did grade Star cards early on and were fairly reputable, despite some mistakes--one that I had pointed out early in this piece.
+Beckett got into the mix in 2008 and remained the only third-party grader to grade Star cards until PSA got back in the game more recently.
+I will also note that SCD and GAI graded Star cards early on and were pretty reputable, despite some mistakes–one that I had pointed out early in this piece.

-Despite some massive price increases over the past few years (note that many Jordan Star cards have increased by 10x over the past year), I still think that Star cards are a solid long term investment.
-If we examine the production runs (which in many cases were 5,000 or lower), it's clear that the cards from a supply perspective are much lower than any major issue from the era.
+Despite massive price increases over the past few years (note that many Jordan Star cards have increased by 10x over the past year), I still think Star cards are a solid long-term investment.
+If we examine the production runs (which in many cases were 5,000 or lower), it’s clear that the cards from a supply perspective are much lower than any significant issue from the era.

-While the Jordan cards might be out of touch for some collectors, other stars of the day such as Dominique Wilkins, Charley Barkley, Hakeem Olajuwon, Isiah Thomas, Larry Bird, Cylde Drexler and others can be more affordable.
-While the premier rookie cards continue to escalate in value, other specialized issues can be much more affordable.
+While the Jordan cards might be out of touch for some collectors, other stars of the day, such as Dominique Wilkins, Charley Barkley, Hakeem Olajuwon, Isiah Thomas, Larry Bird, Clyde Drexler, and others, can be more affordable.
+While the premier rookie cards continue to escalate in value, other specialized issues can be cheaper.
 I encourage you to explore this site more in detail to discover some of the Star sets available.